linablum/cab-bluedeglaze/README.md

 ## Images

-The copyright of all images belong to Dennis Falkowsky.
+The copyright of all images belong to Dennis Falkowsky (IG: @dynaios).
 Special thanks for providing.

 ## Contact